 Every Friday students work with Matua Willie and Whaea Tanya to learn Waiata and Haka.
-Student have the opportunity to perform at school assembly, community day and cultural festival.
+Students have the opportunity to perform at the school assembly, community day and cultural festival.

-Students are exposed to music and dances from different pacific islands, including Samoan, Niuan and Tongan.
+Students are exposed to music and dances from different Pacific islands, including Samoan, Niuean and Tongan.

 Art Extension allows selected students to participate in varied art experiences that may involved art projects for our school grounds, like sculptures, murals as well as smaller projects for themselves.

 CO2 cars are carbon dioxide powered model cars.
-The children make either dragsters built for speed or scale model cars styled from scaled drawings.
-Near the end of each year we hold a student run race event in the school hall.
-Winners are decided in a range of categories that include fastest cars and audience favorites.
+The children make either dragster built for speed or scale model cars styled from scaled drawings.
+Near the end of each year, we hold a student-run race event in the school hall.
+Winners are decided in a range of categories that include fastest cars and audience favourites.